Oil pares losses as White House denies report US and Iran near crude exports for nuclear ‘pause’ deal

 The sources were further reported as saying that Malley has engaged in several face-to-face meetings with Iravani and that the two sides have reached an agreement to take to their respective superiors.

-Under the terms of the deal, MEE reported, Iran would pledge to cease its 60%-and-beyond uranium enrichment activities and would continue cooperating with the UN’s nuclear watchdog, the International Atomic Energy Agency (IAEA), on monitoring and verification that aims to ensure that its nuclear development programme does not move beyond the civil sphere.
+Under the terms of the deal, MEE reported, Iran would pledge to cease its 60%-and-beyond uranium enrichment activities and would continue co-operating with the UN’s nuclear watchdog, the International Atomic Energy Agency (IAEA), on monitoring and verification that aims to ensure that its nuclear development programme does not move beyond the civil sphere.
 The 60%-activities are of concern given that from that enrichment point, according to experts, it would not take too much effort from Iran to get to 90%-enriched weapons-grade uranium.

-In exchange, the sources were said to have divulged, Tehran would be permitted to export the million-barrel-per-day oil volume and obtain access to income and other funds frozen abroad by US sanctions action.
+In exchange, the sources were said to have divulged, Tehran would be permitted to export the 1mn bpd oil volume and obtain access to income and other funds frozen abroad by US sanctions action.
 Those funds would have to be exclusively used to purchase essential humanitarian items such as food and medication.

 Former American president Donald Trump introduced a policy of seeking to drive Iranian oil exports to zero after in 2018 unilaterally pulling the US out of the multilateral nuclear deal, or JCPOA, that was agreed by Iran and world powers in 2015.